n1ck007/cross-compile/README.md

 Sometimes use `-fpic`, `-fPIC`, or neither will produce the same output.
 Best practice is to always put something, either `-fpic` or `-fPIC`.

 The reason specifying a pic option may not be required is becasue linux defaults to making .o relocatable, i.e. it is position independant.

-To see the soname use `readelf -a lib/libmath.so.1.2.3 | grep soname`.

 ## Installing Shared Libraries
 ### Standard Directories